Bombyx huttoni

 Bombyx huttoni, or the chocolate-tipped silk moth, is a moth belonging to the silk moth family, Bombycidae.
 It is closely related to the domestic silk moth (Bombyx mori).

 It was described by John O. Westwood in 1847.
 Westwood named the species after a Captain Thomas Hutton, FRGS of Mussoorie who forwarded the specimen to him.
 The type specimen was collected by Hutton in Simla in 1837 but illness of the collector and the advent of the First Anglo-Afghan War delayed its dispatch to Europe till 1842.

 Bombyx huttoni is one of the moths of the superfamily Bombycoidea which have had their complete mitochondrial genome reconstructed from whole-genome Illumina sequencing data.

 Description

 The wings of the adult moth B. huttoni have concave margins.
 The wingspan is 40 mm in males and 50 mm in females.
 The forewings are grey-brown with a dark brown line across the forewing; the innermost lines near the base of the wing are double curves.
-The tip of the firewing has a dark chocolate-coloured patch.
+The tip of the forewing has a dark chocolate-coloured patch.
 The hindwing is darker.
 Its inner margin is chequered brown and white with a broad grey border along the outer margin.